- Reference >

 The init function defines an initial state

-fields.
-The max
+containing max and restaurants fields.
+The max field sets

 the maximum number of restaurants for that particular group.
 If the